Learn about our company FAQ's

 8. We control the quality of shavings to manure buns coming in

-9. Stall residuals are above 60% wood shavings 40% buns
+9. Stall residuals are above 60% wood shavings 40% buns ( with high-end barns up to 80% waste wood shavings)

 10. There are no unkept piles left outside on our property